Working Groups Leaders

 Dr Kassim Javaid is an Associate Professor in Metabolic Bone Disease at Nuffield Department of Orthopaedic Surgery, and an Honorary Consultant Rheumatologist at Oxford University Hospitals Trust, UK.

-Dr Javaid graduated with a degree in medicine from the University of London, in 1996.
-After completing his three-year medical rotation at Southampton General Hospital, he joined the University of Southampton as an Arthritis Research Campaign Clinical Research Fellow, in October 2000.
-Given his involvement in research, he subsequently completed his post-doctoral degree from the University of Southampton, in 2006.
-During his research career, he has won the “young Investigator” award six times, which includes the prestigious Pierre Meunier Young Investigator Award, in 2017, given to young investigators who have demonstrated outstanding scientific merit and are expected to be future thought-leaders in the musculoskeletal field.
+Dr Javaid graduated in medicine from the University of London, in 1996.
+He completed his PhD from the University of Southampton studying pregnancy and childhood bone growth.
+During his research career, he has won the multiple awards, including the prestigious Pierre Meunier Young Investigator Award, in 2017, given to young investigators who have demonstrated outstanding scientific merit and are expected to be future thought-leaders in the musculoskeletal field.

-His research areas are in epidemiology and adult metabolic bone disease focusing vitamin D, osteoporosis, secondary fracture prevention and rare bone diseases.
-He has received several research grants, from both industry and the National Institute for Health Research, focusing on epidemiology and interventional research.
-Dr Javaid has published several original articles in peer-review journals, and is also a part of local guideline committees for management of fragility fractures in different patient populations.
+His research areas are in epidemiology and adult metabolic bone diseases focusing on vitamin D, osteoporosis, secondary fracture prevention and rare bone diseases.
+He has received several research grants, from both industry and the National Institute for Health Research, for epidemiological and interventional research.
+Dr Javaid has published over 130 original articles in peer-review journals, and is part of the international Fibrous dysplasia/ McCune Albright consortium and leads rudystudy.org in the UK

 WG5 Co-Leader Database: Natural History of Diseases